Susan Schwab: Personal information

 Schwab is a resident of Annapolis, Maryland.
 She attended Williams College (BA) in Political Economy, Stanford University (MA) in Development Policy and George Washington University (Ph.D) in Public Administration and International Business.
 She is a 1972 graduate of International School Bangkok.

-Coincidentally, she happens to share a name with Susan (Cotter) Schwab, the ex-wife of Charles R. Schwab Sr., founder of the Charles Schwab Corporation; however, she is of no relation to Schwab Sr., his family, or his ex-wife at all.
+Coincidentally, she happens to share a name with Susan (Cotter) Schwab, the ex-wife of Charles R. Schwab Sr., founder of the Charles Schwab Corporation; however, she is of no relation to Schwab Sr., his family, or his ex-wife.